SIDE QUAD·SAFARI BUGGY SAFARI · ANTALYA

 Why this makes the machine beginner-proof

 A CVT lets the engine hold its optimal RPM band across changing terrain and load — the practical reason tour and recreational machines are CVT-equipped.
-Both the Turkish-market CFORCE 450 L EPS (400cc, CVT with H/L/N/R/P) and the lighter KYMCO MXU 300i (270.6cc, CVT) illustrate the class.
+The machines used on our tours are automatics of exactly this type, and nobody at our base will ever ask you to shift.
 For you, the rider, three jobs simply vanish: no clutch to feather, no gear to select mid-corner, and no risk of bogging the engine in the wrong ratio on a climb.
 The transmission is always finding the right ratio for the throttle you are asking for.

 What the throttle really controls

-Because quads use a thumb throttle rather than a twist grip, your right thumb is the single input that sets engine RPM — and through the CVT, that becomes wheel speed.
+The throttle on the handlebar is the single input that sets engine RPM — and through the CVT, that becomes wheel speed.
 Squeeze progressively for smooth acceleration; release and the machine settles.
 For the wider picture of controls and posture before you ride, see quad anatomy 101 and, if you are nervous, the first-time rider's guide.

 FAQ